-A review about computerized modeling of the atria including the corresponding ECG was given by Doessel et al. in 2012 [15].
-Krueger et al. were the first to set up an atrial model that included realistic fiber orientation [14][83].
-They also investigated the influence of atrial heterogeneities on the morphology of the P-wave, created personalized models and compared the ECGs of several patients [16].
+A review about computerized modeling of the atria including the corresponding ECG was given by Doessel et al. in 2012 ^[15].
+Krueger et al. were the first to set up an atrial model that included realistic fiber orientation ^{[14][83]}.
+They also investigated the influence of atrial heterogeneities on the morphology of the P-wave, created personalized models and compared the ECGs of several patients ^[16].

-The contribution of the left and right atria to the P-wave was analyzed by Loewe et al. [17] and Jacquemet et al. [18].
-Even in the last third of the P-wave, one-third of the signal stems from the right atrium [17].
-Potse et al. discovered that a jigging morphology of the P-wave, which was observed in computer simulations, was not an artefact but could be observed in a similar way in healthy volunteers when carefully preventing smoothing through filtering or averaging [19].
-Loewe et al. investigated the influence of the earliest site of activation in the right atrium (i.e., the sinus node exit site) on the morphology of the P-wave [20] and could demonstrate that small shifts in the earliest excitation site and its proximity to the inter-atrial connections can significantly change the terminal phase of the P-wave.
-And lauer et al. dissected the differential effects of atrial dilation and hypertrophy on the morphology of the P-wave [21] and showed that left atrial dilation did not influence P-wave duration significantly, but instead had a strong effect on P-wave amplitude and thus P-wave Terminal Force in lead V1 (PTF-V1).
+The contribution of the left and right atria to the P-wave was analyzed by Loewe et al. $^{[12]}$ and Jacquemet et al. $^{[18]}$.
+Even in the last third of the P-wave, one-third of the signal stems from the right atrium $^{[12]}$.
+Potse et al. discovered that a jigging morphology of the P-wave, which was observed in computer simulations, was not an artefact but could be observed in a similar way in healthy volunteers when carefully preventing smoothing through filtering or averaging ^[19].
+Loewe et al. investigated the influence of the earliest site of activation in the right atrium (i.e., the sinus node exit site) on the morphology of the P-wave ^[20] and could demonstrate that small shifts in the earliest excitation site and its proximity to the inter-atrial connections can significantly change the terminal phase of the P-wave.
+And a showed that left atrial dilation did not influence P-wave duration significantly, but instead had a strong effect on P-wave amplitude and thus P-wave Terminal Force in lead V1 (PTF-V1).

-A literature survey of simulations of the P-wave and in particular of the P-wave in patients suffering from paroxysmal atrial fibrillation (AFib) was published by Filos et al. [43].
+A literature survey of simulations of the P-wave and in particular of the P-wave in patients suffering from paroxysmal atrial fibrillation (AFib) was published by Filos et al. ^[43].
 All the effects described in the literature that have an influence on the morphology of the P-wave of AFib patients are outlined.
 Despite the very large number of articles, we conclude that there is still a way to go before these results can be routinely used in clinical practice.